oracle-livelabs/converged/microservices-cicd/int-jenkins-liquibase/integration-jenkins-liquibase.md

      > **Note:** If openssl is not installed on your local machine, you can use OCI Cloud Shell to convert.

-2. Open Cloud Shell from the OCI Console and change directory to your home directory.
+2. Open Cloud Shell from the OCI Console and change the directory to your home directory.

     ![Oracle Cloud Infrastructure Cloud Shell Opening](images/open-cloud-shell.png " ")